-CRITICAL THINKING - identify
+3) CRITICAL THINKING - identify

-- Correlate theoretical knowledge with client assessments when developing a plan of care for assigned client - Apply critical thinking skills and problem solving skills when making decisions regarding the client's plan of care - Recognize and report any significant changes in client's condition to instructor and healthcare team members immediately - Recognize client concerns and assist in updating the client's plan of care accordingly - Demonstrate appropriate organizational skills - COMMUNICATION demonstrate the skills required to effectively communicate with individuals, groups, and communities using appropriate verbal, non-verbal, written, and electronic means within the scope of their nursing practice.
-(EPSLO #4) - Accurately document vital signs, and I&O's as per facility policy - b) Accurately document all assessments in a timely manner as per facility policy - Protect client privacy and confidentiality in all communications (written, verbal, oral, and electronic) - Adhere to HIPPA requirements and facility policies to maintain privacy and confidentiality of protected health information - Protect EMR access (closes the computer window, logs off when walking away, and does not share login passwords) - Navigate and document appropriately within the EMR as per facility policy - Accurately report off to co-assigned nurse, instructor, and peers whenever leaving the unit - Establish rapport with clients, families, faculty, healthcare team members and peers responsibility for personal actions by functioning within the PN Scope of Practice.
+- Correlate theoretical knowledge with client assessments when developing a plan of care for assigned client - b) Apply critical thinking skills and problemsolving skills when making decisions regarding the client's plan of care - Recognize and report any significant changes in client's condition to instructor and healthcare team members immediately - d) Recognize client concerns and assist in updating the client's plan of care accordingly - e) Demonstrate appropriate organizational skills - 4) COMMUNICATION demonstrate the skills required to effectively communicate with individuals, groups, and communities using appropriate verbal, non-verbal, written, and electronic means within the scope of their nursing practice.
+(EPSLO #4) - Accurately document vital signs, and I&O's as per facility policy - b) Accurately document all assessments in a timely manner as per facility policy - Protect client privacy and confidentiality in all communications (written, verbal, oral, and electronic)

+- Adhere to HIPPA requirements and facility policies to maintain privacy and confidentiality of protected health information - e) Protect EMR access (closes the computer window, logs off when walking away, and does not share login passwords) - Navigate and document appropriately within the EMR as per facility policy - g) Accurately report off to co-assigned nurse, instructor, and peers whenever leaving the unit - h) Establish rapport with clients, families, faculty, healthcare team members and peers - i) Accept constructive criticism and develops a plan for self-improvement - Utilize good judgement and seek assistance as appropriate for clinical level - k) Utilize culturally and age appropriate communication styles - 5) ACCOUNTABILITY demonstrate responsibility for personal actions by functioning within the PN Scope of Practice.
 Students will integrate the Nursing Code of Ethics into practice while advocating for clients and health care consumers diagnosed with acute and chronic disorders in a variety of healthcare settings.
 Students will also begin to demonstrate leadership skills while assuming responsibility for personal actions while providing nursing care to clients diagnosed with acute and chronic disorders and their families in a variety of healthcare settings.
 (EPSLO #5)